simonmichael/hledger/doc/SPEC-lots.md

 6. **journalInferAndCheckDisposalBalancing** — infer gain amounts and check disposal transactions balance at cost basis.

-These all raise errors when the journal contains lot-related content that can't be resolved (missing lot cost, ambiguous selectors, dispose before acquire, malformed `lots:` tag values, etc.).
+The gated stages raise errors when the journal contains lot-related content that can't be resolved (missing lot cost, ambiguous selectors, dispose before acquire, malformed `lots:` tag values, etc.); `--ignore-lots` suppresses these by skipping the stages entirely.

 The `--lots` flag is a display toggle consumed in the report-loading layer (`journalTransform` in `Hledger.Cli.Utils`).
 When absent, `journalCollapseLotDetail`